As the Endangered Species Act turns 50, those who first enforced it reflect on its mixed legacy

 CLIMATE CHANGE AND THE CALIFORNIA CONDOR

-That included a 1987 shuffle that moved the responsibility for listing species to regional offices — a reorg controversial enough that it prompted a eulogy of sorts in The New York Times.
-“The Office of Endangered Species has gone the way of the dusky seaside sparrow and the Sampson’s pearly mussel,” the story read.
-“Like six of the species that it was created to protect in 1973, it has become extinct.”

-When Smith was hired, only nine years earlier, “It still felt very, very new.”
+LaVerne Smith was hired in 1978 as a botanist, but her title and duties shifted over a long career.

-“The agency was just getting hiring people, getting staffed up, trying to figure out what to do with this amazing new piece of legislation,” she says.
-“So it was it was a pretty exciting time.”
+When Smith started, “The agency was just getting hiring people, getting staffed up, trying to figure out what to do with this amazing new piece of legislation,” she says.

-One of the early decisions involved the critically endangered California condor, whose numbers had dwindled to 23 by 1982.
-Biologists debated if they should they watch the condors go extinct or bring those final birds into captivity and try to breed them.
-If they did, what would be the likelihood of success?
+One of the early decisions was whether to bring the last of the critically endangered California condor s into captivity for breeding.
+It was controversial, but it worked.

-High, it turned out.
-“They’re out sailing around in California again.
-They’re out sailing around the Grand Canyon.
+“They’re out sailing around the Grand Canyon.
 And I think anyone who’s seen one — the day I saw one sail over the Grand Canyon, I was like, ‘Oh my God!
 That was all worth it.’”

 Smith later transferred to Alaska, where she led the listing for the polar bear, the first animal to be listed as endangered because of climate change.

-“That is a whole new era of challenge for the agency.
-I think it means a whole lot more species are going to be impacted,” she says.
-“It means that you’ve got to make decisions much quicker because of the pace that the threat is occurring.”
+“That is a whole new era of challenge for the agency,” she says.

-Smith hopes there is still some resiliency in the natural systems, “like during COVID when everybody sort of stopped, hit the pause button for a while, and all the air cleaned up.”

 “People were very worried that we would never be able to do anything for the condor,” she says.
-“Certainly it still requires a lot of protection and a lot of help, but it’s still out there. … If you want to be in the conservation business, you have to hang on to hope.”
+“Certainly it still requires a lot of protection and a lot of help, but it’s still out there.”

 THE BOSS